Skip to article frontmatterSkip to article content

 -> State

-city_name : varchar(30)
+city_name : varchar(60)

 ---

-capital = null : enum('YES')
+capital = null : enum('YES') # nullable enum for designation

-unique index(state, capital)
+unique index(state, capital) # only one 'YES' per state

 """